-EDDIT is a free, in-depth data analysis and storytelling training program for organizations working towards urban equitable development.
+EDDIT is an in-depth data analysis and storytelling training program for organizations working towards urban equitable development.
 EDDIT aims to help organizations fully leverage their data to better evaluate and communicate the impacts of their work.
 The EDDIT team will work closely with your organization to create a personalized curriculum designed to meet your data and narrative needs.

 - EDDIT is a training program for organizations, including local government (e.g., a local planning department), non-profits (e.g., an affordable housing developer or a business improvement district), community organizations (e.g. a residents’ association), and private organizations.